 Although nontoxic and safe, open containers placed in general areas can get spilled.
 Be cautious using around children or cats.

-3 carbon filters work to process air, neutralize odors and trap dust before releasing clean air back into the room.
+Carbon filters work to process air, neutralize odors, and trap dust.
 Quiet fan with 2 speed settings: low for general purpose use and high for quick odor-eliminating action.
-Energy efficient.
-Versatile and effective.
+Energy-efficient.
 Eliminates smoke, cooking, pet, and bathroom odors for up to 3 months.
 Replaceable cartridges.
 Includes optional scent cartridge.

 Requires power source.
 Cartridges eventually need to be replaced.